Module refinery.lib.scripts.js.deobfuscation.unused

 Remove `var X;` declarators (no initializer) for dead variable names or names that have

-no references in the outer scope.
+no references in the enclosing scope.
 Also removes initialized declarators whose initializer

 is side-effect-free and whose name has no reads anywhere in the tree.
-Variables used as
+Because `var` bindings

 """